devanshubisht/tp/docs/UserGuide.md

 Adds a course into the list of courses.

 **Format:** `add c/COURSE_NAME`
 * `COURSE_NAME`: A valid course in NUS.
-Each course name should consist of a two or three letter prefix, four digits, and an optional one letter suffix.
+Each `COURSE_NAME` should consist of a two or three letter prefix, four digits, and an optional one letter suffix.
 * Note that the alphabets in the input for `COURSE_NAME` are case-insensitive, and they will all be stored and displayed as uppercase letters.
 For example, entering `add c/cs1101s` or `add c/CS1101S` will both result in `CS1101S` being added to the course list.

 **Examples:**